-We need international standards to protect the health and safety of patients and healthcare providers.
+International standards protect the health and safety of patients and healthcare providers.

-ISO standards mean different things to different stakeholders.
-For governments, standards are a fundamental technical basis for healthcare legislation, that ensures communities receive the quality of care they deserve.
-For healthcare organizations, standards are a harmonizing force that helps increase the effectiveness and reliability of medical care across countries.
-For manufacturers, standards make it easier to develop the products that the market needs.
+Governments can use them as a technical basis for healthcare legislation to ensure their communities receive the quality of care they deserve.
+For healthcare organizations, standards are a harmonizing force that helps increase the effectiveness of medical care across countries.
+And for manufacturers, standards make it easier to develop safe and realiable products.

 International Standards are important to us all.